 5. Unclaimed Listings

 Another major issue is failing to claim existing listings that are already published and visible online.
 That’s right, listings can appear without the business owner even realizing!
-For instance, Google My Business listings are often auto-generated by information readily available online – which means the business owner might not be aware the listing exists.
+For instance, Google Business Profile (formerly Google My Business) is often auto-generated by information readily available online – which means the business owner might not be aware the listing exists.

 This is dangerous for several reasons.
 One of the main risks is that the listing information will be incorrect.
 Although Google is pretty good at piecing together information to create a listing, it’s not always the most up-to-date data that gets curated and displayed.